How to have your say on a planning application, and information on copyright

 We publish information about planning applications online, so our planning process is open and clear.

 We will publish an applicant's name and address.
-But, we will take care to ensure personal information is used sensitively.
+But, we'll take care to ensure personal information is used sensitively.
 We won't publish signatures, phone numbers or email addresses.

 You can request that we remove your name and address from a comment.
 If you do, your comments will be treated as anonymous.
 The weight given to anonymous comments may be reduced.